Netflix, Inc.(NFLX)

-Netflix, Inc. (NFLX) is trading at $99.79, up 4.44% today (as of April 2026).
-The stock continues to show early recovery signs above the short-term average, attracting attention from investors looking for Communication Services growth opportunities.
+Netflix, Inc. (NFLX) is trading at $94.83, down 10.77% today (as of April 2026).
+The stock continues to show pressure below major moving averages, attracting attention from investors looking for Communication Services growth opportunities.

 NFLX Stock Analysis: Key Metrics & Valuation (April 2026)